 English language requirements

-If you are applying from a country where English is not the official/majority language, you must submit evidence of English language proficiency at the time of application.
+If you are applying from a country where English is not the official/majority language, you must submit evidence of English language proficiency (minimum entry requirements are IELTS 6.0 (5.5)) at the time of application.

 The level of English must be either:

 - an overall score of 6.0 overall in IELTS with no less than 5.5 in each of the four elements

 - PTE Academic overall score of 55 with a minimum of 51